Liam MacDonald is one of our Associate Clinicians and is in good standing with the OCSWSSW as a Registered Social Worker, Psychotherapist.

 Liam MacDonald brings a rich background in clinical social work, shaped by diverse roles supporting individuals through grief, life transitions, and mental health challenges.

-Previously, Liam worked as a Relief Counsellor at Vista Centre Brain Injury Services, where he led support groups focused on anger management and life adjustment for individuals living with acquired brain injuries.
-His work included case management, referrals to community resources, and one-on-one emotional support, helping clients navigate complex psychosocial challenges.
+Prior to his work at the hospice, Liam was a Relief Counsellor at Vista Centre Brain Injury Services, where he facilitated support groups focused on anger management and life adjustment for individuals living with acquired brain injuries.
+His work included case management, referrals to community resources, and one‑on‑one emotional support to help clients navigate complex psychosocial challenges.

 Clinical Focus Areas: